PCI or CABG in Stable Patients With Multivessel CAD and Diabetes

 - Domanski MJ, Farkouh ME.
 Type 1 Diabetes, Coronary Disease Complexity, and Optimal Revascularization Strategy.
 J Am Coll Cardiol 2017;70:1452-54.

-Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging, Hypertension, Chronic Angina
+Clinical Topics: Cardiac Surgery, Cardiovascular Care Team, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging, Hypertension, Chronic Angina

-Keywords: Angioplasty, Atherosclerosis, Blood Glucose, Cardia, Comorbidity, Coronary Angiography, Coronary Artery Bypass, Coronary Artery Disease, Decision Making, Diabetes Mellitus, Diabetes Mellitus, Type 2, Drug-Eluting Stents, Dyslipidemias, Hemoglobin A, Glycosylated, Heart Failure, Hyperglycemia, Hypertension, Inflammation, Insulin Resistance, Insulins, Myocardial Infarction, Myocardial Revascularization, Overweight, Percutaneous Coronary Intervention, Peripheral Arterial Disease, Prognosis, Renal Insufficiency, Renal Insufficiency, Chronic, Risk Factors, Saphenous Vein, Stroke, Survival Rate, Taxus, Angina, Stable
+Keywords: Angioplasty, Atherosclerosis, Blood Glucose, Cardia, Comorbidity, Coronary Angiography, Coronary Artery Bypass, Coronary Artery Disease, Decision Making, Diabetes Mellitus, Diabetes Mellitus, Type 2, Drug-Eluting Stents, Dyslipidemias, Glycated Hemoglobin A, Heart Failure, Hyperglycemia, Hypertension, Inflammation, Insulin Resistance, Insulins, Myocardial Infarction, Myocardial Revascularization, Overweight, Percutaneous Coronary Intervention, Peripheral Arterial Disease, Prognosis, Renal Insufficiency, Renal Insufficiency, Chronic, Risk Factors, Saphenous Vein, Stroke, Survival Rate, Taxus, Angina, Stable

 < Back to Listings